Martin Shkreli: Investigation and charges

+Trial, conviction, and sentencing

-On August 4, 2017, the trial jury found Shkreli guilty on two counts of securities fraud and one count of conspiracy to commit securities fraud, and not guilty on five other counts.
+On August 4, 2017, the trial jury found Shkreli guilty on two counts of securities fraud and one count of conspiracy to commit securities fraud, and not guilty on five other counts which included wire fraud.
 Shkreli said he was delighted with the outcome and described his prosecution as "a witch hunt of epic proportions".

 On September 13, 2017, his bail was revoked following a Facebook post offering $5,000 for a strand of Hillary Clinton's hair which the judge perceived as solicitation to assault, which is not protected under the First Amendment.
 Shkreli's post was preceded by others that suggested he might have plans to clone Hillary Clinton.
 Shkreli said that his post was satire, and his lawyer described it as tasteless but not a threat.
 Shkreli edited the post to add a disclaimer that it was satire, and later said he did this minutes after publication.
 Shkreli apologized for the post.
 He was sent to the Metropolitan Detention Center, Brooklyn while awaiting sentencing.

 On March 9, 2018, Shkreli was sentenced to seven years in federal prison.
+During his sentencing, Judge Kiyo A. Matsumoto said Shkreli seemed "genuinely remorseful" regarding his "egregious multitude of lies" but faulted him for having "repeatedly minimized" his misconduct.
+Shkreli, who cried as he gave his statement to the court, stated "I was never motivated by money."

-Shkreli appealed the conviction, but in 2019, an appeals court unanimously upheld the jury verdict.
-The original judgment remained in effect: Shkreli was required to continue to serve his 7-year sentence and forfeit more than $7.3 million in assets.
-The panel of judges issued the ruling just three weeks after hearing arguments in the appeal, rather than the normal period of months.
-The ruling was also unusually short, spanning only seven pages.
+In 2019, Shkreli lost his appeal; the U.S. Court of Appeals for the Second Circuit unanimously affirmed the conviction in a seven-page ruling.
+The original judgment remained in effect: Shkreli was required to continue to serve his seven-year sentence and forfeit more than $7.3 million in assets.

-Forfeitures
+Forfeiture of assets

 On March 5, 2018, Shkreli was ordered to forfeit nearly $7.4 million in assets.
 The court ordered that if Shkreli had insufficient cash to fulfill the forfeiture order, his assets, including a piece of art by Pablo Picasso, would be sold to do so.
-Shkreli purchased the 31-track Wu-Tang Clan album Once Upon a Time in Shaolin at an auction in 2015 for around $2 million, as well as the then-unreleased Lil Wayne album Tha Carter V. In April 2018, he was ordered to pay $388,000 in restitution.
+Shkreli purchased the 31-track Wu-Tang Clan album Once Upon a Time in Shaolin (of which a single copy exists) at an auction in 2015 for around $2 million, as well as the then-unreleased Lil Wayne album Tha Carter V. In April 2018, he was ordered to pay $388,000 in restitution.

-In July 2021, the United States government auctioned off the Wu-Tang Clan album bought by Shkreli for an undisclosed amount to an undisclosed buyer.
+In July 2021, the United States government auctioned off the Wu-Tang Clan album bought by Shkreli to PleasrDAO for $4 million USD.
 Jacquelyn M. Kasulis, the acting United States Attorney for the Eastern District of New York, said "Shkreli has been held accountable and paid the price for lying and stealing from investors to enrich himself", and "With today's sale of this one-of-a-kind album, his payment of the forfeiture is now complete."

-Statements at sentencing

-During his sentencing, Judge Kiyo Matsumoto said Shkreli seemed "genuinely remorseful", regarding his "egregious multitude of lies", but said he had "repeatedly minimized" his misconduct.
-Shkreli, who reportedly cried as he gave his statement to the court, stated "I was never motivated by money."